Last updated January 13, 2026

 You also have the right to delete or correct the personal information we have collected from you.

-If you would like to make a request and exercise your rights described above, please reach out to [email protected].
+If you would like to make a request and exercise your rights described above, please reach out to [email protected] with the phrase “California Consumer Rights” in the subject line or you may call us at +1 203.344.6050.
 Please note these rights are subject to exceptions.
 In the request, please specify which right you are seeking to exercise and the scope of the request.
-We will confirm receipt of your request within 10 business days.
+We will confirm receipt of your request within 10 business days and respond consistent with applicable law.
 We may require specific information from you to help us verify your identity and process your request.
 If we are unable to verify your identity, we may deny your request.

 In addition, you have the following rights:

-• Right to Opt-Out of Sales or Shares.
+- Right to Opt-Out of Sales or Shares.
 To the extent we sell or share your personal information as those terms are defined under the CCPA, you have the right to opt-out of the sale or sharing of your personal information by us.
-You may exercise this right by emailing us at [email protected] and specifying you wish to opt-out.
+You may exercise this right by adjusting your preferences in the cookie manager .
 You may also opt-out by turning on a recognized opt-out preference signal, such as Global Privacy Control, in your browser or extension.
 Please note that when you submit an opt-out through either method we do not know who you are within our systems, and your opt-out will apply only to information collected from tracking technologies on the specific browser from which you opt-out.
 If you delete or reset your cookies, or use a different browser or device, you will need to reconfigure your settings.

 Customers who are residents of California may request (i) a list of the categories of personal information (as that term is defined by Shine the Light) disclosed by us to third parties during the immediately preceding calendar year for those third parties’ own direct marketing purposes; and (ii) a list of the categories of third parties to whom we disclosed such information.
 To exercise a request, please write us at the address set out in “Contact Us” section below and specify that you are making a “California Shine the Light Request.”
 We may require additional information from you to allow us to verify your identity and are only required to respond to requests once during any calendar year.